-DSG 799 (1-6) Master's Thesis/Creative Project-This is a quided individualized mentoring experience in which the student is assisted through their thesis or creative project under the direction of a faculty member.
+DSG 799 (1-6) Master's Thesis/Creative Project-This is a guided individualized mentoring experience in which the student is assisted through their creative project under the direction of a faculty member.
 Projects may include a research paper, video/film project (20-30 minutes in length), a viral campaign, audio project or other media-related project.
 This usually takes more than one semester for completion.
-Thesis/project must be approved by the faculty advisor before beginning the project.
-Final thesis must be presented to the faculty committee for final approval.
+Creative project must be approved by the faculty advisor before beginning the project.
 Minimum 5 credits required for degree.
-May be repeated additional semesters for 1.0 credit each semester to continue work until final faculty committee approval is obtained.
+May be repeated additional semesters for 1.0 credit each semester to continue work until final graduate faculty approval is obtained.
 Prerequisite: Must have completed a minimum of 12 hours before beginning the thesis.

 Repeatable.
 Load Credit/Credit/No Credit.
 (Contract Course)